josephoforkansi/datamart/README.md

 ## Overview

+In this assignment you have an opportunity to engage in processes of two areas of computer and information science: data science and software engineering.
+While we have been using some of the software engineering practices already, this assignment will allow you to practice those more and give you terminology for some of these practices.
+This is the first time, however, where you are invited to work with a data set and extract information from it.

-In this set of activities we cover:
+Specifically, in this set of activities we cover:

 * working collaboratively using Github
 * branching